 Required Licenses

-- Business License: Must be obtained from the local government; typically requires proof of business registration and payment of a fee.
+- Business License: Must be obtained from the local government.
+Requirements typically include proof of business registration and payment of a licensing fee.

-- General Contractor License: Required for businesses performing extensive repairs or renovations; may require passing an exam and providing proof of experience.
+- Contractor's License: Required for providers performing significant repairs or renovations.
+Requirements vary by state but generally include passing an exam and providing proof of experience.

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees; covers medical expenses and lost wages for work-related injuries.
+- Workers’ Compensation Insurance: Required for businesses with employees.
+Must cover medical expenses and lost wages for work-related injuries.

 Training Certifications

-- Hazardous Waste Operations and Emergency Response (HAZWOPER): Certification for workers handling hazardous substances; includes 40 hours of training.
+- Hazardous Waste Operations and Emergency Response (HAZWOPER): Certification required for employees handling hazardous materials.
+Training includes 24 to 40 hours of coursework.

 Local Business Permits

-- Zoning Permit: Required to ensure the business complies with local zoning laws; may require a site plan and fee.
+- Zoning Permit: Required to ensure the business location complies with local zoning laws.
+Application includes a site plan and description of business activities.